 As with any other therapy, the choice to engage in its therapeutic properties is ultimately up to you.
-Art therapy has produced positive results for those in recovery that allows individuals to develop their creativity in a way that is fun and enjoyable.
+Art therapy has produced positive results for those in recovery that allow individuals to develop their creativity in a way that is fun and enjoyable.

 How is Art Therapy Used in Addiction Treatment?

 Art therapy offers a coping tool that helps process difficult emotions.
 It offers an alternative method of dealing with challenging emotions that can be easier for some than traditional therapy sessions.
-Art therapy provides several benefits to those in addiction treatment, including the following:
+This therapy provides several benefits to those in addiction treatment, including the following: